cheeyim/wwckl-learn-coding/README.md

 ### Objective: Have a basic idea of what Computer Science entails
 [Teach Yourself Computer Science](https://teachyourselfcs.com/) is a good site to begin.

-### Objective: Obtain a deeper understanding of how coputer programs work
+### Objective: Obtain a deeper appreciation of how computer programs work
 [Structure and Interpretation of Computer Programs](http://sarabander.github.io/sicp/) : This book is one of the all time greatest courses on how computer programs work.
 As a side effect, working through the exercise makes you a comptant LISP (Clojure/Scheme et al.) programmer, and a super good functional programmer by extension.

 ### Objective: Obtain a deeper appreciation of programming concepts/ideas.